 A handful of votes may make the difference – so good governance and stakeholder engagements are key

-Even if a strike against the remuneration report is not always necessarily linked to remuneration, it has also been shown that effectively addressing and disclosing remuneration governance does reduce the number of votes against the remuneration report.
-When sometimes a handful of votes can make the difference, it is better to prepare and institute the right approaches to help ward off a crisis before it arise.
+Even when a strike against the remuneration report is not linked to remuneration, effectively addressing and disclosing remuneration governance does reduce the number of votes against the remuneration report.
+When a handful of votes can make the difference, it is better to prepare and institute the right approaches to help ward off a crisis before it arises.

-GRG has increasingly been assisting clients with managing their engagement with stakeholders on remuneration governance issues by offering the following remuneration governance-related services:
+GRG assists clients with managing their engagement with stakeholders on remuneration governance issues by:

-- Engage with proxy advisors, fund managers, the Australian Shareholders Association and major shareholders to gauge attitudes and help resolve issues before they arise;
+- Engaging with proxy advisors, fund managers, the Australian Shareholders Association and major shareholders to gauge attitudes and help resolve issues before they arise;

-- Review of remuneration disclosures and compliance to assess alignment with best practices and regulations;
+- Reviewing remuneration disclosures and compliance to assess alignment with best practices and regulations;

-- Design and execute compelling shareholder KMP remuneration communication programs;
+- Designing and executing compelling shareholder KMP remuneration communication programs;

-- Review or draft compelling remuneration governance framework discussion papers, documentation and related policies;
+- Reviewing or drafting compelling remuneration governance framework discussion papers, documentation and related policies;

-- Review of incentive plan measures and rules to minimise strike risks associated with the normal operation of incentive plans under varying circumstances;
+- Reviewing incentive plan measures and rules to minimise strike risks associated with the normal operation of incentive plans under varying circumstances;

-- Review or draft Remuneration Reports that are both legally compliant and provide the clear shareholder disclosures to enable them easily make more informed voting decisions on;
+- Reviewing or drafting Remuneration Reports that are both legally compliant and provide the clear shareholder disclosures on which they can easily make more informed voting decisions;

 - Drafting notices of meetings for AGMs and EGMs to address voting on both the Remuneration Report and approval of equity grants , as well as LTI plan approval allowing grants to be excluded from the 15% annual limit on new issues that can be made without approval;

-- Attend AGMs/EGMs to assist in responding to shareholders via presentations, Q&A or casual discussion;
+- Attending AGMs/EGMs to assist in responding to shareholders via presentations, Q&A or casual discussion;

-- Respond to Remuneration Report strike votes and comments made by shareholders to manage issues and satisfy legal requirements.
+- Responding to Remuneration Report strike votes and comments made by shareholders to manage issues and satisfy legal requirements.